rallytac/pub-deprecated/certificates/README.md

 ```

 #### Step 3: Create the certificate from the CSR
 We're almost there.
 The last thing we have to do is to actually create the certificate.
-Normally this is something a commercial certificate authorority would do using its CA Certificate and associated private key.
+Normally this is something a commercial certificate authority would do using its CA Certificate and associated private key.
 But we're our own CA, so we use our CA Certificate goodies we created earlier to create (actually "issue" is the correct term) the certificate.

 Here's the command:
 ```
-openssl x509 -req -in myClientCert.csr -CA myCA.pem -CAkey myCA.key -CAcreateserial -out myClientCert.pem -days 3650 -sha256
+# openssl x509 -req -in myClientCert.csr -CA myCA.pem -CAkey myCA.key -CAcreateserial -out myClientCert.pem -days 3650 -sha256
 ```

 As this command will be using the private key for our CA Certificate (which we encrypted - remember?), you will have to enter the password for that CA private key.